bahmutov/qunit-helpful/README.md

 ## Explanation

 QUnit (Jasmine, Mocha, etc) first evaluates the arguments, then passes the computed values to assertion functions.
-Thus the failed assertion has no idea what the actual expression was that failed.
+Thus the failed assertion has no idea what the failing expression was.
 This forces you to write assertion messages, repeating the test condition

 ```js
 QUnit.ok(2 + 2 === 4, '2 + 2 === 4');